Gary Berntsen: CIA career

+Berntsen was serving in Latin America when the attacks on September 11 happened, after which he volunteered for the Counterterrorism Units response.
+He joined the Northern Alliance Liaison Team, codenamed Jawbreaker, and arrived in Afghanistan a few weeks after Gary Schroen had led the team into the Panjshir Valley.
+Together with U.S. Special Forces and Afghan militias opposed to the Taliban and Al-Qaeda, Berntsen lead the Jawbreaker team.
+In early November 2001, Berntsen and his team entered into Kabul to secure hostages after the Taliban and Al-Qaeda were pushed out.
+They had also learned that bin Laden had retreated into the Nangarhar province, near the border with Pakistan.
+Berntsen sent the Jawbreaker team scout the area, aided by a local Afghan warlord they had paid off, where they eventually tracked Al-Qaeda and bin Laden hiding out in the Tora Bora mountain range.
+Berntsen had begun calling in airstrikes on the cave complex, using daisy cutter bombs, and was later joined by the Northern Alliance and the Special Forces.

+After the Battle of Tora Bora began on December 1, Berntsen had requested 800 Army Rangers be sent to the back of the mountain range to block off an escape route, but General Tommy Franks denied this request.
+On December 12, Al-Qaeda had called for a cease-fire with the Afghan militias in order to surrender their weapons, but which some, including Berntsen, saw as device to allow for Al-Qaeda leadership, including bin Laden, to escape.
+When he heard of the cease-fire, Berntsen responded by screaming into his phone "No cease-fire!
+No negotiation!
+We continue airstrikes!"
+In early December, Berntsen was replaced as the CIA lead in Afghanistan, and sent back to his station in Latin America.
+He retired from the agency in June 2005.

 In his 2005 book, Jawbreaker, he alleges that Osama bin Laden could have been captured at Tora Bora if the US military (specifically United States Central Command) had devoted more resources to the operation.
 This claim gained substantial traction due to a Senate Report on the circumstances of bin Laden's escape.
 According to both Berntsen's account and the Senate Committee's report, "Bin Laden and bodyguards walked unmolested out of Tora Bora and disappeared into Pakistan's unregulated tribal area."

 Recent activities

 Gary released his first piece of fiction in August 2008.
 The book is titled The Walk-In and tells the story of an American CIA case officer dealing with an Iranian defector from the Quds Force.
 The defector claims that a catastrophic attack is imminent and the American case officer must decide what to believe.

 In November 2008, Berntsen published Human Intelligence, Counterterrorism, and National Leadership: A Practical Guide.
 This book was written to serve as a manual for the incoming president and White House staff and includes highly specific recommendations and policy prescriptions for human intelligence and counterterrorism operations.

-Berntsen continues expressing his opinions and analysis to the news media and several government entities including police departments and federal agencies.